Ames/RML/README.txt

 The standard font is 12x24; 384/12=32 chars per line

-of course this is affected by margins, charachter size and spacing,
+of course this is affected by margins, character size and spacing,

-the printer linewaps, but doesn't respect word breaks, so best to manually line wrap.
+the printer line-waps, but doesn't respect word breaks, so best to manually line wrap.